CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 ![result of a code, we see the title text when we hover on the link](assets/a11y-part2/title1.png)

 But in terms of accessibility, they are usually not very good because a lot of users will never see them:
-- keyboard only users
+- Keyboard only users
-- touch devices user
+- Touch devices user
-- might not be voiced by a screen reader
+- Might not be voiced by a screen reader
-- or might be announced twice if your screen reader do pick it up
+- Or might be announced twice if your screen reader do pick it up

 ### Simple tests